Face-scanner Clearview agrees to limits in court settlement

 The company in a legal filing Monday agreed to permanently stop selling access to its face database to private businesses or individuals around the U.S., putting a limit on what it can do with its ever-growing trove of billions of images pulled from social media and elsewhere on the internet.

-The settlement — which must be approved by a federal judge in Chicago — will end a 2-year-old lawsuit brought by the American Civil Liberties Union and other groups over alleged violations of an Illinois digital privacy law.
+The settlement — which must be approved by a county judge in Chicago — will end a 2-year-old lawsuit brought by the American Civil Liberties Union and other groups over alleged violations of an Illinois digital privacy law.
+The company still faces a separate privacy case before a federal judge in Illinois.

 Clearview is also agreeing to stop making its database available to Illinois state government and local police departments for five years.
 The New York-based company will continue offering its services to federal agencies, such as U.S. Immigration and Customs Enforcement, and to other law enforcement agencies and government contractors outside of Illinois.

-Note: This story has been corrected to reflect that the settlement awaits approval from a county judge, not a federal judge.